harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 #### Additional CLI flags

-You can use this field to run the [Anchore Enterprise CLI](https://docs.anchore.com/current/docs/using/cli_usage/images/) with specific command-line arguments.
+You can use this field to run the Anchore Enterprise CLI with specific command-line arguments.
 For example, specify `tool_args` : `--force`.

+For specific information, go to the [Anchor Enterprise documentation](https://docs.anchore.com).

 <a name="fail-on-severity"></a>